Skip to main content

 Scope of Human Rights Due Diligence

-Target businesses Real estate development business, real estate management business (especially the hotel business), overseas business (Vietnam, Thailand, China, Philippines)
+Target businesses Real estate development business, real estate management business (especially the hotel business), overseas business (especially in Vietnam, Thailand, and the Philippines)

 Target people Employees of the Group (especially foreign national employees)